SYMPTOMS OF IDIOPATHIC HYPERSOMNIA

 The main symptom of Idiopathic Hypersomnia (IH) is excessive deep sleep.
 Despite adequate and often extraordinary amounts of good quality sleep (eg: 10-11 hours or more per night) people with IH still feel excessively sleepy during the day.
 Other symptoms typically include:

 Chronic excessive daytime sleepiness often resulting in long daytime naps.

 Long and unrefreshing naps.
 Naps are usually more than one hour long and are typically not refreshing.

-Extreme and prolonged difficulty awakening from sleep, accompanied by confusion, disorientation, irritability and poor coordination with an uncontrollable desire to go back to sleep.
+Extreme and prolonged difficulty awakening from sleep (sleep inertia), accompanied by confusion, disorientation, irritability and poor coordination with an uncontrollable desire to go back to sleep.
 It can also include automatic behaviour

 ie: performing tasks without consciously knowing it and not remembering you have done them eg: turning off alarm clocks or